 Factors Influencing Veterinary Student Loan Debt

-The main factors influencing the average student debt for veterinarians are the high cost of veterinary school, the price of room and board, and in-state vs. out-of-state tuition rates.
+The main factors that influence student debt for veterinarians are the high cost of veterinary school, the price of room and board, and in-state vs. out-of-state tuition rates.

 Cost of Veterinary School

 Four years of veterinary school can cost more than $200,000 for in-state residents and over $275,000 for out-of-state residents.
-The majority of veterinary students (about 82%) borrow student loans to cover costs.
+The majority of veterinary students (over 80%) borrow student loans to cover costs.

-Some factors that can influence how much you’ll pay to become a veterinarian include:
+Some factors that can influence how much you have to pay to become a veterinarian include:

 • In-state vs. out-of-state tuition rates: Tuition rates are lower at public veterinary schools for in-state residents and higher for out-of-state residents.
 The highest costs are generally at private veterinary schools.

-• Cost of living in your location: Along with tuition and fees, you’ll have to factor in living expenses.
-These expenses could be a lot higher in an urban area than a rural one and can vary widely depending on where your school is located.
+• Cost of living in your location: Along with tuition and fees, you have to factor in living expenses.
+These expenses may be a lot higher in an urban area than a rural one and can vary widely depending on where your school is located.

 • Room and board: Costs for housing and food are another major expense.
-You might save money by commuting or sharing an apartment with roommates, as well as by buying your own groceries over a university meal plan.
+You can save money by commuting or sharing an apartment with roommates as well as by buying your own groceries over paying for a university meal plan.

 • Personal savings: If you have savings you can put toward veterinary school, such as money in a 529 college savings plan, you may not have to borrow as much in student loans.

-Although veterinary school debt is high, it’s lower than it was a few years ago.
-The average student debt for all graduates is down by more than 6% from 2020.
-Among student loan borrowers, it’s down 5% from 2020.
+While the average veterinary school debt is high and has risen since 2023, it decreased in previous years.
+In 2022, the average student debt for all graduates was down by more than 6% from 2020.
+Among student loan borrowers, it was down 5% from 2020.

 Impact of Student Loan Debt on Veterinarians

 Although student loan debt can be a major financial burden for veterinarians, it’s not their top motivating factor when choosing an offer of employment.
-According to an AVMA survey, most new graduates (85%) said they chose the job they did for its mentorship opportunities.
+According to a 2024 AVMA survey, most new graduates (82%) said they chose their jobs for the mentorship opportunities.

 After that, the top reasons for selecting an employment offer were location, people, and compensation.